sbekrin/react-with-async-fonts/README.md

 import withAsyncFonts from 'react-with-async-fonts';

 // Required fonts object
-const fonts = {
+const options = {
+    fonts: {

         // Font key will be prop with same name when passed to component
         openSans300: {

             // Only required field, should be same as in CSS
             // Fonts can be loaded in any way (e.g. via link or @import)
             family: 'Open Sans',

-        // Additional font props
+            // Additional font props you can use
-        weight: 'normal',
+            weight: 300,
             style: 'normal',
             stretch: 'normal',

             // Props for successfully loaded font
             class: 'opensans-font',
             styles: {
                 fontFamily: 'Open Sans, sans-serif',
             },

             // Props for timeouted or failed font, will be passed without
             // `fallback` prefix
             fallbackClass: 'system-font',
             fallbackStyles: {
                 fontFamily: '"Comic Sans", cursive',
             },

+            // `timing` prop will be set for successfully loaded fonts only
+            timing: 100,

             // You can also provide custom data which will be passed only
             // for successfully loaded font
             fooBar: 42,
         },
-};
+    },

-// Optional options objects
+    // Optional callbacks for handling fonts status onFontReady(font) {},
-const options = {

-    // Callback for timeouted font
-    onTimeout(font) {},

-    // Callback for loaded font
-    onLoad(font) {},
+    onFontTimeout(font) {},

-    // Timeout, in ms
+    // Optional timeout (5s by default), in ms
     timeout: 5000,
 };